SenseNet/sensenet/docs/content-naming.md

 </td>
 <td>The <i>File</i> types are identified by their <i>file names</i> in general file systems.
 When a Content of this naming type is uploaded the <i>Name</i> will act as its <i>file name</i>.
 When listing this Content the value of its <i>Name</i> will be shown.
 The path of the Content that acts as a permalink will also contain the <i>file name</i>.
 A simple .txt file for example does not have a legible <i>DisplayName</i>, only a file name (<i>Name</i> in sensenet <a href="/Content_Repository" title="Content Repository">Content Repository</a>).
 </td>
-<td>Document, Image
+<td>File, Image
 </td></tr>
 <tr>
 <td><b>Item</b>
 </td>
 <td>only <b>DisplayName</b> is important
 </td>
 <td>The <i>Item</i> types are Content that are created frequently but permalinks to the Content are rarely used.
-When a Content of this type is created only the human readable <i>DisplayName</i> is specified and the <i>Name</i> is auto-generated (often a Guid).
+When a Content of this type is created only the human readable <i>DisplayName</i> is specified and the <i>Name</i> is auto-generated (sometimes a Guid or a contenttype-date value).
 A memo or a meeting request for example has a subject (the <i>DisplayName</i> will act as a legible subject in this case) but its <i>Name</i> or the permalink to the Content is indifferent.
 </td>
 <td>Memo, Comment
 </td></tr>